cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 requires a change in the protocol.
 Instead of sending EnvU as is, S would send an encryption of EnvU under a key that the user derives from the OPRF result (similarly to RwdU) and that S stores during password registration.
-During login, the user will derive this key from the OPRF result, will use it to decrypt EnvU, and continue with the regular protocol.
+During the authenticated key exchange stage, the user will derive this key from the OPRF result, will use it to decrypt EnvU, and continue with the regular protocol.
 If S uses a randomized encryption, the encrypted EnvU will look each time as a fresh random string, hence S can simulate the encrypted EnvU also for non-existing users.

 Note that the first case above does not change the protocol so its implementation is a server's decision (the client side is not changed).